 Apple closes China stores until Feb 9 due to virus

-Beijing, Feb 1 (AFP) Apple announced on Saturday the closure of its stores, corporate offices and contact centres in mainland China until February 9 due to the new coronavirus epidemic.
+Apple announced on Saturday the closure of its stores, corporate offices and contact centers in mainland China until February 9 due to the new coronavirus epidemic.
+The virus has prompted the government to extend the Lunar New Year holiday through this weekend in a bid to contain its spread, but many provinces and cities have called on companies to delay their return to work.

-The company said in a statement that it had made the decision "out of an abundance of caution and based on the latest advice from leading health experts".
-(AFP) PMS
+"Our thoughts are with the people most immediately affected by the coronavirus and with those working around the clock to study and contain it," Apple said in a statement.
+It added the closure was decided "out of an abundance of caution and based on the latest advice from leading health experts".

+Apple's online store remains open and the company said it would closely monitor the situation.
+China is home to the firm's third-biggest consumer market and much of its supply chain.

+But like every company in China, it has been affected by the virus that has killed 259 people and infected nearly 12,000.
+Some of Apple's suppliers are based in the area near Wuhan, the city at the center of the outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)